Vishal-Perla/phishing-awareness-quiz/README.md

 As someone working in IT, I regularly hear from faculty, staff, and students who fall victim to phishing emails, job scams, and fake login pages.

 The problem?
-Most cybersecurity “training” is either too technical, too boring, or too easy to ignore — buried in onboarding emails no one ever reads.
+Most cybersecurity “training” is either too technical, too boring, or too easy to ignore and buried in onboarding emails no one ever reads.

 I wanted to build something different:
 - **Real examples** of actual phishing tactics I've seen firsthand